TrellixVulnTeam/swahilipython_SCMU/Doc/library/difflib.rst

 .. class:: SequenceMatcher

-   This is a flexible class for comparing pairs of sequences of any type, so long as the sequence elements are :term:`hashable`.
+   This is a flexible kundi for comparing pairs of sequences of any type, so long as the sequence elements are :term:`hashable`.
 The basic algorithm predates, and is a little fancier than, an algorithm published in the late 1980's by Ratcliff and Obershelp under the hyperbolic name "gestalt pattern matching."
 The idea is to